rocky-linux/documentation/en/rocky/8/guides/add_mirror_manager.md

 * "Private" - Checking this box hides this site from public use.
 * "User active" - Uncheck this box to temporarily disable this site, it will be removed from public listings.
 * "All sites can pull from me?" - Enable all mirror sites to pull from me without explicitly adding them to my list.
-* "Comments for downstream siteadmins"
+* "Comments for downstream siteadmins.
+Please include your synchronization source here to avoid dependency loops."

 Upon clicking "Submit" you will be returned to the main mirror page.